ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step2.md

+Congratulations!
+We've written our first test.

 ## StudentTest.java

-Congratulations!
-We've written our first test which satifies our given requirement.

 Let's complete the first stage of TDD by running our test.
 We are expecting this test to fail, or be <span style="color:red">red</span>.
 ### Run your first test <span style="color:red">(RED STAGE)</span>